rawnly/hawk/README.md

 ## Installation

+Download the [latest release](/releases/latest) and move in your `$PATH`

-Until release installation is only available from source code.
-Make sure to have your rust environment ready, then:
+From source: make sure to have your rust environment ready, then:

 - Clone the repo
 - Run `cargo build -r` or `make build`